nightscribe/night-land-website/TO-DO-NEXT.md

 # Night Land Website

-2025-11-9

-The 7 parts of _Salvage_ are moved over.
-They need:
-    1. Proofreading.
-    2. New header illos.
-    3. Link-checking.

-Parts V and VI are proofread but I haven't picked a header illo for them.

-Remaining: part VII.
+2025-11-13

+The last three parts of Salvage need header illustrations, but I'm short darkening illos and don't have time to make them right now.
+I want to make some later.
+So they also don't have credits for such illos, either.

+Next: either get back to designing the art gallery or move another story.